 The work isn’t finished when the meeting ends.
 In fact, what happens next is just as critical.
 A surprisingly common mistake is failing to document what was discussed and who is responsible for the next steps.
 Designate a dedicated notetaker to capture the conversation in detail.
 Shortly after the meeting, you should draft and submit your official meeting minutes to the FDA for their review and concurrence.
 This creates a formal record of the agency’s guidance.
 Internally, assign clear ownership for each action item and set deadlines to ensure you follow through on the feedback you received.

-Build a Collaborative Relationship with the Agency
+Build a Good Relationship with the FDA

 Your relationship with the FDA is a long-term partnership, not a one-time transaction.
 Approach every interaction with a collaborative and respectful attitude.
 The agency’s goal is to help you navigate the regulations to bring a safe and effective product to market.
 An adversarial approach is rarely productive and can damage your credibility.
 Instead, be transparent, open to feedback, and focused on finding solutions together.
 Building a foundation of trust will make future interactions smoother and more productive, ultimately helping you achieve your regulatory and commercial goals more efficiently.